 Install the Anthropic SDK

 You'll need an API key from console.anthropic.com.
-Free credits cover the verify step many times over.
+The free credits cover this verify step many times over, so don't worry about burning through them.

 Python